 Clerk to the Governors

 Kelly joined the team as Clerk to the Governors in September 2020.
-Kelly has been clerking for over 5 years in a variety of school across the South East.
+Kelly has been clerking for over 5 years in a variety of schools across the South East.

 Chair of Governors / Trust Governor

 Annie became a governor at Gossops Green Primary in April 2014.
 The role of being a governor is extremely important to Annie; she very much enjoys supporting the school, and also the volunteering she does within the school.
 She has four children, and her youngest still attends Gossops Green.
 She has been a Communications and Office Manager at a Financial Advisers in Dorking since 2007, and in addition to that, at the beginning of 2017, started her own business locally.